wormhole-foundation/wormhole-docs/learn/messaging/ntt/configuration/ntt-access-control.md

 ## Owner and Pauser Roles

-Pausing the NTT manager contract will disallow initiating new token transfer.
+Pausing the NTT manager contract will disallow initiating new token transfers.
 While the contract is paused, in-flight transfers can still be redeemed (subject to rate limits, if configured).

 NTT can be paused on a particular chain by updating the `paused` parameter on the deployment to `true` via the NTT CLI, then performing `ntt push` to sync the local configuration with the on-chain deployment.